datasketch/sobremesa/content/en/acompanamiento/david-riveros-reaccion.md

 client: reAcción
 name: David Riveros García
 web: https://reaccion.org.py/
-role: Executive Director
+role: Executive Director of https://reaccion.org.py/
 logo: uploads/reaccion.svg
 draft: false
-weight: 3
+weight: 1
 entry: true
-category: Experiencias
+category: Testimonio
 ---

-With reAccion from Paraguay, "we worked with La Sobremesa in the analysis of possible futures to prioritize actions and adjust our institutional development plan."

-We felt that the future of our organization mattered to them just as if it were their own.
-They have a capacity for listening and for empathy that is not common in these spaces.
-Thier priority was to ensure that our alternative vision of development can become reality.
+With reAcción, 'We felt the proactivity of La Sobremesa in providing the necessary materials for the development of the assigned tasks.
+We appreciate La Sobremesa for the support and facilitation of tools and resources that adapt to our organization's reality.
+This support was very flexible and adaptive to our changing needs and times due to the nature of our work.
+In this process, we forced ourselves to stop the ball to continue thinking about the future of the organization.'